Atlas-free Brain Network Transformer: Proposed Approach

 The standard agglomerative clustering algorithm has a computational complexity of $\mathcal{O}(N^3)$, where $N$ is the number of voxels.
 Although optimized implementations can reduce this to $\mathcal{O}(N^2)$, it remains computationally prohibitive for whole-brain scans, where $N\sim \mathcal{O}(10^5)$.
 However, functionally coherent voxels tend to be spatially contiguous, forming compact regions in the brain.
 Leveraging this observation, we constrain agglomerative clustering to merge only spatially adjacent voxels or clusters.
 This spatial constraint significantly reduces the computational burden to $\mathcal{O}(N\log N)$, making the method practical for large-scale, whole-brain parcellation without substantial loss of performance.

 \item {\bfseries Spectral Clustering}

 Spectral clustering partitions the voxels by leveraging the eigenspectrum of a similarity graph rather than relying on purely local, greedy merges.
-Starting from a similarity matrix $\mS$—the Pearson-correlation matrix—we construct a graph Laplacian $\mL=\mD-\mS$, where $\mD$ is the diagonal degree matrix with $D_{ii}=\sum_jS_{ij}$.
+Starting from a similarity matrix $\mS$, i.e. the Pearson-correlation matrix, we construct a graph Laplacian $\mL=\mD-\mS$, where $\mD$ is the diagonal degree matrix with $D_{ii}=\sum_jS_{ij}$.
 The top $k$ eigenvectors of $\mL$ embed the voxels into a low-dimensional Euclidean space in which clusters become linearly separable.
-Sometimes the normalized variant of the Laplacian matrix $\mL_\textnormal{norm}=\mD^{-\frac{1}{2}}\mL\mD^{-\frac{1}{2}}$ is preferred for a more balanced parcellation.
-The k-means clustering is then applied in this spectral space to obtain the final parcellation.
+In this paper we use the normalized variant of the Laplacian matrix $\mL_\textnormal{norm}=\mD^{-\frac{1}{2}}\mL\mD^{-\frac{1}{2}}$ for a more balanced parcellation.
+The k-means clustering is then applied on the top $k$ eigenvectors of $\mL_\textnormal{norm}$ in this spectral space to obtain the final parcellation.

 The complexity of spectral clustering is largely dominated by the construction of the similarity matrix, which requires $\mathcal{O}(N^2)$ operations and imposes substantial memory demands.
 To mitigate this, the similarity matrix $\mS$ can be sparsified by setting the entry $S_{ij}=0$ whenever$|S_{ij}|<\tau$, where $\tau$ is a predefined threshold.
 This reduces storage and accelerates downstream computation.
-Once the matrix is sparsified, the top $k$ eigenvectors can be efficiently computed using the Lanczos algorithm, whose cost scales linearly with the number of non-zero entries in $\mL$.
+Once the matrix is sparsified, the top $k$ eigenvectors can be efficiently computed using the Lanczos algorithm, whose cost scales linearly with the number of non-zero entries in $\mL_\textnormal{norm}$.

 \end{enumerate}

 As illustrated in Fig. \ref{fig:ac_sc_atlases}, both agglomerative and spectral clustering methods can partition the brain into a predetermined number of regions based on functional connectivity.
 Agglomerative clustering works hierarchically, relying primarily on local connectivity patterns; it iteratively merges spatially adjacent and highly correlated voxel clusters, thus ensuring that resulting clusters are spatially coherent and internally homogeneous.
 It also enables explicit control of cluster similarity through a threshold $\nu$ on the minimum allowed correlation between merged clusters.
 In contrast, spectral clustering leverages global connectivity information by embedding voxels into a low-dimensional space defined by the eigenvectors of the similarity graph Laplacian.
 This allows spectral clustering to identify functional communities that may span distant brain regions or exhibit complex, non-convex shapes, but it may be sensitive to noise and the choice of similarity threshold on $S_{ij}$.
 Together, these two methods offer complementary advantages for brain parcellation, balancing local coherence and global connectivity considerations.